Dumpling: Italian

+The fifth-century Roman cookbook Apicius contains a recipe for roasted pheasant dumplings.

 Filled pastas such as ravioli and tortellini fit the basic definition of a dumpling: these are pockets of pasta enclosing various fillings (cheese, mushrooms, spinach, seafood, or meat).
 Instead of being made from a ball of dough, the dough is rolled flat, cut into a shape, filled with other ingredients, and then the dough is closed around the filling.

+Seadas is a type of savoury dessert which is a semolina dumpling filled with Pecorino sardo.

 Gnocchi is a different kind of Italian dumpling.
 The word gnocchi literally means "lumps", and they are rolled and shaped from a mixture of egg with potato, semolina, flour, or ricotta cheese (with or without spinach).
 The lumps are boiled in water and served with melted butter, grated cheese, or other pasta sauces.
 Gnocchi are frequently added to soup.